-There is huge opportunity in taking your business online, not least because of the current climate.
-Small and independent businesses have been hit hard by the coronavirus pandemic, but many have found opportunities in the online market.
+There is huge opportunity in taking your business online.
 This small business marketing 101 will help you with your digital strategy.

 How to create a website

 When you run a small business, it can be difficult to make sense of all the options available when you take your marketing online.
 Depending on the type of business you have, the first step is usually to build a website.